Answers to common questions about organic peroxides

 This is a complex question.
 Some Luperox® organic peroxides have been tested for compliance with various food and health governing bodies throughout the world.
 Compliance to the stated regulations is very specific.

-For example: Luperox® 101 polymer initiator has been tested for compliance with the United States Federal Food, Drug, and Cosmetic Act for Food Packaging.
-The testing covers use in polypropylene resins and rubber articles only, and according to proscribed use levels by weight.
+For example: Luperox® 101 polymer initiator has been evaluated for compliance with the United States Federal Food, Drug, and Cosmetic Act for Food Packaging.
+The evaluation covers use in polypropylene resins and rubber articles only, and according to proscribed use levels by weight.

 Your Arkema representative can guide you to a solution.
 To begin the conversation, please contact us at your convenience.